 Once the whitelist has been created, it can be implemented for the entire web server or only for a specific vhost (Virtual Host).

-To implement the whitelist for the entire web server, the file /etc/nginx/nginx.conf
+To implement the whitelist for the entire web server, the file /etc/nginx/nginx.conf must be edited and the following line located.

 modsecurity_rules_file /etc/nginx/modsec/modsec-config.conf;